arumugamlab/msamtools/README.md

 Additionally, when using `--besthit` or `--uniqhit`, the input BAM file is expected to be sorted by **QNAME**.
 Each mate should occur as a continuous group followed by the other mate.
 Typical output from read-mappers do produce output that follows this.
 However, if you had processed the BAM files yourself and modified things, it could affect output from **filter**.
 In such cases, you should sort them again using `samtools sort -n` so they are sorted by **QNAME** again.

-## 4. msamtools profile <a name="msamtools-profile"></a>
+## 5. msamtools profile <a name="msamtools-profile"></a>

 **profile** program provides sequence abundance profiling functionality.
 By default, relative abundance of each sequence in the BAM file is reported.
-However, using the `--genome` option, you can associate sequences in the BAM file with features, e.g. genomes or MAGs.
+However, using the `--genome` option, you can associate database sequences in the BAM file with larger features, e.g. genomes or MAGs.
 Abundance of a sequence/genome is estimated as number of inserts (mate-pairs/paired-ends) mapped to that sequence/genome, divided by its length.
 Reads mapping to multiple sequences/genomes can be shared across the sequences/genomes in three different ways (please see below).
 Finally, abundance is estimated in one of four units: abundance (ab), relative abundance (rel), fragments per kilobase of sequence per million reads (fpkm), or transcripts per million (tpm).
-As you probably understand, *tpm* and *fpkm* are probably not suitable for profiling genomes, but don't let me stop you!
+As you probably understand, *tpm* and *fpkm* are probably not suitable for profiling genomes, but do not let me stop you!

 >**WARNING: The profiler expects that BAM files are sorted by name so that